 Some rewarding careers in social justice include:

 You will gain direct training and experience with introductory sociology courses, and enjoy a focused program of coursework that will give you specialized proficiency in the area of social diversity.
 Choose from a rich array of qualifying courses including Gender and Sexuality Global Issues, Race and Ethnicity, Urban Sociology, and Health of Vulnerable Populations.
-View Diversity and Social Inequality Graduate Certificate program requirements in the University Catalog.
+View Diversity and Social Inequality Graduate Certificate program requirements in the Academic Catalog.

 You must hold a bachelor’s degree in sociology (or related field/equivalent) and fulfill the admission requirements for the Wright State Graduate School.
 The Graduate School will review the applications.
 If the application meets the Graduate School’s minimum requirements, the sociology curriculum committee and/or the department chair will review the applications for approval.
 Call (937) 775-2667 or email firstname.lastname@example.org for more information.